Feature learning

-Feature learning is motivated by the fact that machine learning tasks such as classification often require input that is mathematically and computationally convenient to process.
-However, real-world data such as images, video, and sensor data has not yielded to attempts to algorithmically define specific features.
+Feature learning is motivated by the fact that ML tasks such as classification often require input that is mathematically and computationally convenient to process.
+However, real-world data, such as image, video, and sensor data, have not yielded to attempts to algorithmically define specific features.
 An alternative is to discover such features or representations through examination, without relying on explicit algorithms.

-Feature learning can be either supervised, unsupervised or self-supervised.
+Feature learning can be either supervised, unsupervised, or self-supervised: